The article describes the difference of 3 protocols

-UDP-similar to the transfer of goods catapult-launched and forgotten. whether or not we got caught or not, it's not the concern of the one who launched it.
+UDP-similar to the transfer of goods by catapult, that means launched and forgotten.
+Whether the package reached its destination or not, received it or not, it's not the concern of the one who launched.

-This is a significant drawback: the broadcaster cannot diagnose the problem with the client, that is, if there is a loss of udp packets, kubiri and spillages will appear on the TV screen.
+This is a significant drawback: the broadcaster cannot diagnose the problem with the client, that is, if there is a loss of udp packets, cubes and scattering will appear on the TV screen.

 HTTP - MPEG-TS

-The principle of delivery is similar to the delivery of goods on the conveyor belt-deliver, but if there will not have time to unload, or there will be problems in the movement of the tape - delivery will stop.
+The principle of delivery is similar to the delivery of goods on the conveyor belt-deliver, but if if there not have time to unload, or be some other problems in the movement of the tape - delivery will stop.

 Authorization by login/password, ip/mac and encryption of biss or cas stream is possible.

-HLS-similar to the delivery of cargo containers-deliver a lot of cargo at once (chunk), and while all unloaded, we still bring.
+HLS-similar to the delivery of cargo containers - deliver a lot of chunk at once, and while it is unloaded, we will bring more.
 If a container is not reached - we have plenty of time to deliver it again.

 Authorization by login / password, tokens, ip / mac is possible.